 Try this one on the classic paloma or a salty dog.
 For ¼ cup salt, add the zest of ½ of a grapefruit and ½ teaspoon chipotle powder.
 A little chili powder will go a long way in this zesty garnish.

 Lime sea salt

-My favorite for a margarita is lime-flavored sea salt made with citrus zest.
+My favorite for a margarita is this lime-flavored sea salt made with citrus zest.
 I’ve included my recipe below — scroll down!